OumaimaHourrane/oumaimahourrane.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-I'm Oumaima Hourrane.
-Assistant Professor of Computer Science at Al Akhawayn University in Ifrane, Morocco.
+Hi, I’m Oumaima, Assistant Professor of Computer Science at Al Akhawayn University in Ifrane, Morocco.

-My work focuses on Natural Language Processing, Artificial Intelligence, and the ethical design of intelligent systems.
-I’m particularly interested in how language, meaning, and fairness intersect in machine learning, and how we can build systems that are both powerful and responsible.
+I work at the intersection of Natural Language Processing, Artificial Intelligence, and tech ethics.
+My research explores how language, meaning, and fairness shape machine learning, and how we can design systems that are not only intelligent but also responsible.

-On this site, you’ll find an overview of my research, teaching, and creative projects.
-I also occasionally write about AI, education, and the curious intersections between tech, language, and society.
+This site highlights my research, teaching, and creative work.
+I also write occasionally about AI, education, and the intriguing crossroads where technology meets language and society.

 Thanks for visiting!